james-giammona/mujoco-unity-error-repro/README.md

 To start, open Unity Hub and use `Open->Add Project from Disc` and select `minimal-error-repro` in the File Explorer.

+You will then need to add the MuJoCo Plugin package yourself so that the absolute path is correct on your machine.

+1. Go to `Window->Package Manager`.
+2. Click the + to add a package. `Add package from disc`
+3. In the File Explorer, navigate to the file in the repro sub-directory `mujoco/unity/package.json`
+4. Unity should re-compile with the MuJoCo plugin.

 ## MJCF Changes
 First, to import the MJCF `2f85.xml` (which is an adaptation of the similarly-titled file from the Menagerie), it was necessary to sub-sample the mesh to not trigger Unity's maximum mesh value limit.
 Therefore, the standard `.stl` files have been replaced with sub-sampled versions (found in `Models/meshes`)